Efficient Robust Spontaneous Parametric Down-Conversion via Detuning Modulated Composite Segments Designs: Conclusion

-In this paper, we have presented a technique for designing nonlinear crystals for producing entangled photons via SPDC with high robustness and efficiency.
+In this paper, we have presented a design technique for nonlinear crystals that produce entangled photons via SPDC with high robustness and efficiency.
 Our design solutions are based on detuning modulated composite segmentation, a new theoretical framework that applies the concept of composite pulses to the SU(1,1) dynamics.
-While we have implemented this method to SPDC, it is universal for the SU(1,1) framework.
-For example, it might be applicable for traveling wave amplifiers for superconducting qubits.
-In addition, the method is very general for SPDC and can be implemented not only via detuned segmentation of QPM but also with temperature segmentation or by introducing angles between different crystal segments.
+While we have implemented this method in SPDC, it is universal for the SU(1,1) framework.
+For example, it might be applicable for traveling wave amplifiers for superconducting qubits \cite{Ranadive2022}.
+In addition, the method is very general for SPDC and can be implemented not only via detuned segmentation of QPM but also with temperature segmentation \cite{Rozenberg2019} or by introducing angles between different crystal segments.
 We have shown in simulations that our designs can achieve a fourfold increase in the robustness to angle variations and more than an eightfold increase in the robustness to temperature variations compared to the conventional PP scheme.
-We have also demonstrated our method experimentally using a patterned KTP crystal for degenerate 532nm to 1064nm type-0 SPDC and found a sevenfold increase in robustness to temperature variations.
+We have also demonstrated our method experimentally using a patterned KTP crystal for degenerate 532 nm to 1064 nm type-0 SPDC and found a sevenfold increase in robustness to temperature variations.
+The experimental results fit well with the prediction of the numerical simulations, with the relative performance being independent of the specific system losses.
 Our results indicate that our design method can significantly enhance the stability and error tolerance of entangled photon generation, which is crucial for various applications in quantum technologies.

-We believe our work will inspire further research and development in this promising field of quantum optics.
+Additionally, we compared our DMCS design to chirped designs and showed numerically that under crystal length and pump power constraints, the DMCS design can achieve a ~45\% higher robustness width at 90\% efficiency.
+Also, the DMCS design is superior for applications that require phase uniformity because its spectral and temperature-dependent phase can be easily compensated for using common techniques.

+An intriguing perspective is the connection of our framework to pseudo-Hermitian Hamiltonians, which may enable adapting composite pulse techniques from SU(2) quantum control to SU(1,1) systems.
+This opens promising avenues for extending DMCS to alternative sophisticated designs and to other nonlinear processes, further broadening the impact of our work.
+We believe our approach will inspire further exploration of robust quantum light sources and open new avenues for integrating stability-driven designs into the broader landscape of quantum optics and quantum information science.